MicrosoftDocs/windows-dev-docs/hub/powertoys/quick-accent.md

 Quick Accent is an alternative way to type accented characters, useful when a keyboard doesn't support that specific accent with a quick key combo.
 This tool is based on [Damien Leroy's PowerAccent](https://github.com/damienleroy/PowerAccent).

-In order to use the Quick Accent utility, open PowerToys Settings, select the **Quick Accent** tab, and turn the **Enable** toggle on.
+In order to use the Quick Accent utility, open PowerToys Settings, select the **Quick Accent** tab, and turn on the **Enable** toggle.

 ## How to activate